act65/masters-thesis/sprints/inverse-energy/notes/inverse.md

+# Why do we care?

-# What is the future of inverse learning?
+> What is the future of inverse learning?

 Inverse learning can be summarised as learning a functional that is being optimised.